Length of stay: Two Night

 We got the “hot wings”, and Atlas had an almond butter sandwich and carrot sticks, and then we were off to Atlanta, finally.

 Our itinerary was pretty simple, being we had only booked two nights: I wanted to poke around some showrooms and explore, and Atlas really wanted to see the dinosaur skeletons at Fernbank Museum.
-If we could squeeze it in, there was a temple I wanted to peruse and Joey was going to bring Atlas to the aquarium while I was at market.
-East peasy.
+If we could squeeze it in, there was a temple I wanted to peruse and Joey was going to bring Atlas to the aquarium while I was at the market.
+We were also looking into doing an escape room atlanta as we had heard very good things.
+Easy peasy.

 About 20 minutes outside of Atlanta, Atlas started throwing up with no indicators what-so-ever.
 We didn’t know if he suddenly got car sick (he’s spent 100’s of hours traveling by this point), or one of those nasty viruses finally caught up with him after not being sick for nearly three years.
 Whatever the case (we still don’t know!) he didn’t act sick, and basically shrugged it off.
 He declared “bird poop came out of my mouth” and laughed.
 So we decided to skip anything too adventurous on day 1, and we headed to the temple.